RIDECI/ATENEA_ADMINISTRATION_BACKEND/README.md

 ---

-#### Backend y Despliegue
+#### Backend and Deployment

-- Desarrollado en Java con Spring Boot.
+- Developed in Java with Spring Boot.

-- Desplegado automáticamente en Railway mediante un pipeline de CI/CD con GitHub Actions.
+- Automatically deployed to Railway using a CI/CD pipeline with GitHub Actions.

-#### Base de Datos
+#### Database

-- Usa MongoDB para almacenar datos de:
+- Uses MongoDB to store data for:

-    - Validaciones de usuarios.
+- User validations.

-    - Registros de auditoría.
+- Audit logs.

-    - Reportes institucionales.
+- Institutional reports.

-#### Calidad del Código
+### Code Quality

-- Integra JaCoCo para medir cobertura de pruebas.
+- Integrates JaCoCo to measure test coverage.

-- Utiliza SonarQube para análisis estático y detección de vulnerabilidades.
+- Uses SonarQube for static analysis and vulnerability detection.

-#### Funcionalidades Principales
+#### Main Features

-- Supervisión de viajes.
+- Trip monitoring.

-- Validación segura de accesos y registros.
+- Secure access and log validation.

-- Generación de reportes institucionales.
+- Generation of institutional reports.

 ![Specific Deploy Diagram](docs/uml/DiagramaDespliegue.png)